Arbol-Project/gridded-etl-tools/README.md

 gridded_etl_tools
 =================

-gridded_etl_tools is a set of utilities for retrieving publicly shared climate data, converting it to a common format, and adding it to your favorite storage medium, most notably [IPFS](https://ipfs.tech/).
+gridded_etl_tools is a set of utilities for retrieving publicly shared climate data, converting it to a common format, and adding it to your favorite storage medium.
 It is effectively a specialized web scraper for climate data that converts the data to a common [Zarr](https://zarr.readthedocs.io/en/stable/)[^1] format and lets you share it in a distributed fashion.

 gridded_etl_tools's utilities are combined in a DatasetManager abstract base class that can be adapted to retrieve data from a custom source.
 This abstract base class powers manager classes that can perform automated [data retrieval, transformation, and storage cycles](https://en.wikipedia.org/wiki/Extract,_transform,_load) (also known as ETLs) for a respective data source.
 The manager classes are also able to update, modify, and append to existing data in storage.

 How to use this repository
 --------------------------

-This repository provides a workflow for building climate data ETLs that output to IPFS, S3, or a local file system.
+This repository provides a workflow for building climate data ETLs that output to S3 or a local file system.
 This workflow utilizes a set of common methods in a predictable sequence to download raw data, transform it into suitable intermediate data files, lazily read them as Zarrs, and finally write the overall dataset to a Zarr on the desired storage medium.
 If a dataset already exists it will automatically update the existing dataset with any new files found during the process.

 Users of this library should build ETLS for a desired gridded climate dataset by importing the library within an ETL manager script, using the `DatasetManager` class from [DatasetManager](gridded_etl_tools/dataset_manager.py) as a base class, then applying its standardized workflow to the climate dataset in question.
 ETL child classes will need to overload one or many parent properties or methods from the [utils](gridded_etl_tools/utils) directory; the exact number depends on the intricacies of how the raw climate data is packaged.
 Where anticipated these methods are marked as **@abstractmethod** to prompt the user.
 See